 Without recognizing the role spirituality has traditionally played in preserving our planet’s delicate web of life, we’re easily tricked into believing that secular science will come up with a green techno-fix to save the day.
 It’s those brainy scientist types, not the sages of yore, who deserve our veneration, so goes conventional thought.

 But wait!
 The current environmental predicament is not the work of renunciates muttering mantras and begging for alms.
 It is largely the work of people widely believed to be the best educated people on earth, people with BA’s, BScs, MBA’s and PhD’s.
 If Western education has driven the planet to a point of crises, what is wrong with that education?

 And secondly, can any current Western educational institution — whether it’s orientation is secular or Judeo-Christian — identify what’s gone wrong and offer courageous or inspired leadership?
-What’s needed is not more education but education tempered with wisdom — education the teaches the value of local, the interconnectedness of everything, cooperation over competition and conscience over efficiency.
+What’s needed is not more education, but education tempered with wisdom — education that teaches the value of local, the interconnectedness of everything, cooperation over competition, and conscience over efficiency.

 Let’s do an about-face.
 Is there a model that can dismantle the scaffolding of ideas, philosophies, and ideologies that constitutes the modern worldview?
 Let’s look to the East.